Embedded iPaaS vs Enterprise iPaaS: What's the Difference?

 An enterprise iPaaS is ideal for the use case we mentioned, where you must combine several calendars for your company into one calendar that shows on your company intranet.
 You would be integrating data from several apps but doing so within your enterprise and for the benefit of your employees.

 An embedded iPaaS is perfect for the use case we mentioned with your appointment scheduling app and multiple service industry customers.
-You would build these integrations to connect apps primarily for your customers' benefit.
+You would build these integrations to connect apps for your customers' benefit.

 Why you should consider an embedded iPaaS for your SaaS app